A guide to seeing a dietitian

 What's a dietitian?

 Put simply, an expert in all things food.
 They have a tertiary degree in nutrition and dietetics and they’re not afraid to use it.
-Dietitians apply science to educate others about nutritious food and optimal diets along with disease prevention and management.
+Dietitians apply science to educate others about nutritious food and optimal diets for health, disease prevention and management.

 What's the difference between a nutritionist and a dietitian?